 To best direct management and research for this popular species, Florida Fish and Wildlife Conservation Commission staff have drafted a comprehensive Black Crappie Management Plan, which utilizes a thorough review of existing scientific literature and extensive communications with crappie anglers.

-Thank you to everyone who participated in the six open houses across Florida to provide comments about the draft plan.
-Your input is valuable and was incorporated into the updated Black Crappie Management Plan.
+Thank you to everyone who participated in the twelve virtual meetings to provide comments on Black Crappie management in Florida.
+Also thank you to those who participated in our mail-in and online surveys.
+Your input is valuable and was incorporated into the Black Crappie Regulation Review.